Imran4424/Machine-Learning-Models/README.md

 ## Essential mathematics for ML

 The important mathematics for machine learning.
-This list is sorted by the importance rate. first item on the list is most important
+This list is sorted by the importance rate.
+The first item on the list is most important

 - Linear Algebra
 - Multivariative Calculus